The alternative operad is not Koszul: Dimension sequence

 \begin{proof} We follow the same scheme as in the proof of Lemma \ref{lemma-ralt}.
-The corresponding number of primes is $2$ for $n=4$, $11$ for $n=5$, and $87$ for $n=6$, and Albert produces the expected answers for all these primes. \end{proof}
+The corresponding number of primes is $5$ for $n=4$, $127$ for $n=5$, and $3433$ for $n=6$, and Albert produces the expected answers for all these primes. \end{proof}

 The first $5$ terms in Lemma \ref{lemma-alt} were already specified in \cite{loday}, but the case $n=6$ is crucial.
 It requires the only time-consuming Albert computations among all computations mentioned in this note.
 We found that the optimal setting in this case was to add first the left-alternative identity, and then the right-alternative one, and use the static (as opposed to the sparse) matrix structure.
-It took about $13\nicefrac{1}{2}$ days (about $3 \nicefrac{3}{4}$ hours per prime) on a 3GHz Pentium 4 CPU.
+The whole computation was finished in about a week running in parallel on a number of CPUs ranging from 2GHz single-core to 3.2GHz dual-core.
+The average execution time was less than 1 hour per prime.